-This is an experimental function that will append a node list to TEX's 'current list' The node list is not deep-copied!
+This function that will append a node list to T_EX 's 'current list'.
+The node list is not deep-copied!
 There is no error checking either!
+You might need to enforce horizontal mode in order for this to work as expected.

-8.2.1.40 node.protrusion skippable
+8.2.1.42 node.protrusion_skippable